albertpaner/java-need-to-know/pages/JAVA NTK.md

 	  collapsed:: true
 		- The approach of outsourcing the construction and management of objects
 		- The control of object creation and lifecycle is transferred to the framework, rather than managed by the application code
+- **REST**
+  collapsed:: true
-	- **REST** REpresentational State Transfer
+	- REpresentational State Transfer
 	- lightweight approach for communicating between applications.. we can make REST API calls over HTTP.. is language-independent
 	- leverage HTTP methods for CRUD operations
 	- Controller
 	  collapsed:: true
 		- ```java
 		  import org.springframework.web.bind.annotation.GetMapping;
 		  import org.springframework.web.bind.annotation.RestController;

 		  @RestController
 		  public class FunRestController {

 		      @GetMapping("/")
 		      public String sayHello() {
 		          return "Salve Mundi! ";
 		      }

 		    // new endpoint (:= URI where the RESTful service can be accessed from)
 		    // for "workout"

 		      @GetMapping("/workout")
 		      public String getDailyWorkout() {
 		          return "Run a hard 5k!";
 		      }
 		  }

 		  ```
 		- The `@RestController` annotation tells Spring that this class will be used to handle HTTP requests.
 It's a hint to Spring to convert the return values of methods in this class into HTTP response bodies.
 		- The `@GetMapping("/")` annotation is a composed annotation that acts as a shortcut for `@RequestMapping(method = RequestMethod.GET)`.
 It's used to map HTTP GET requests onto specific handler methods.
 In this case, it's mapping the root URL `("/")` to the `sayHello` method.
 	- Client Tool
 		- Send HTTP requests to the REST Web Service - API
 		- **Postman**
 - [MVC](https://www.tutorialspoint.com/design_pattern/mvc_pattern.htm)
   collapsed:: true
 	- ```java